 Fancy a Bycicle Ride Through a National Park?

 The main bicycle path winds it way through the flat bottom of the wide valley, framed on either side by magnificently tall, vertical cliffs.
 If you look closer, you may notice white blotches high up on the cliff sides.
-Those are actually droppings of eagles and vultures that help birdwatchers and park rangers locate their nests, which are always above those splats.
-Rare lammergeier vultures, better known as bearded vultures, make their home in Hell’s Gorge, and it has played a major role in maintaining their population.
+Those are actually the droppings of eagles and vultures that help birdwatchers and park rangers locate their nests, which are always above those splats.
+Rare lammergeier vultures, better known as bearded vultures, make their home in Hell’s Gate.
+It has played a major role in maintaining their population.
 They share the park with more than 100 other bird species, making it a prime destination for dedicated birdwatchers from all over the world.

 The animals just kept appearing left, right, ahead and behind us.
 A dazzle (well, now you know how a group of zebras is called) of zebras lazily grazing in the tall yellow grasses, a herd of gazelles graciously jumping across the road ahead of us, their hooves barely touching the white road dust, a bunch of warthog piglets creating havoc at one of the waterholes, a giraffe elegantly strolling between some acacia trees, it was all there, and much, much more.